stormid/components/packages/toggle/README.md

 ```
 {
     node, DOMElement, the text area
-    startToggle, a Function that starts the toggle lifecycle with prehook, toggle, and postHook
+    startToggle, a Function that starts the toggle lifecycle with prehook, toggle, and post-toggle callback
     toggle, a Function that just executes the toggle
     getState, a Function that returns the current state Object
 }